 - Eliminate upfront CapEx costs required for hardware and data center costs while controlling OpEx costs thereafter;

 - Provide “just in time” network scaling for the capacity that DSPs actually need, rather than “just in case” capacity planning that often requires expensive over-provisioning of network resources;

 - Implement local breakout services to reduce backhauling costs and improve customer experiences.

-Procuring, delivering and monetizing mobile network infrastructure has evolved from hardware-based solutions to perpetual software-based models and, now, to SaaS-based models.
+Procuring, delivering, and monetizing mobile network infrastructure has evolved from hardware-based solutions to perpetual software-based models and, now, to SaaS-based models.
 DSPs are slowly changing procurement procedures and other internal practices as they move to SaaS-based solutions delivered by innovative partners.
-DSPs understand the value creation that SaaS enables in their business by rapidly delivering a tailored solution for customers, generating recurring revenues and reducing customer churn.
+DSPs understand the value creation that SaaS enables in their business by rapidly delivering a tailored solution for customers, generating recurring revenues, and reducing customer churn.
 For the end customer, this all boils down to convenience.

 A Win-Win for Consumers & DSPs

-A digital service that is personalized to the needs of the individual customer in terms of commitment, payments and accessibility is paramount.
-The evolution of traditional models to SaaS-based models is necessary to meet changing customer behaviours and foster innovative ways to generate new revenue streams.
+A digital service that is personalized to the needs of the individual customer in terms of commitment, payments, and accessibility is paramount.
+The evolution of traditional models to SaaS-based models is necessary to meet changing customer behaviors and foster innovative ways to generate new revenue streams.
 The technology and the commercial models are now available to DSPs to help them rapidly prototype, innovate and deliver meaningful 5G consumer and enterprise services.
 At the same time, end consumers get more personalized service.
 It’s a win-win scenario that everyone can subscribe to.